How Does BPD Affect School Performance

-Students with a Borderline Personality Disorder(BPD) may struggle to pursue education since they experience strong emotions that disturb concentration, have social difficulties because of emotional outbursts, and may cope by consuming alcohol, drugs, or self-harm.
+Students with Borderline Personality Disorder(BPD) may struggle to pursue education since they experience strong emotions that disturb concentration, have social difficulties because of emotional outbursts, and may cope by consuming alcohol, drugs, or self-harm.

 BPD and academic performance